gotdibbs/grunt-qunit-minimalist/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

+## License
+This library is licensed under the MIT License.
+Portions of this code were taken and/or inspired by the [grunt-contrib-qunit](https://github.com/gruntjs/grunt-contrib-qunit) and the [grunt-qunit-serverless](https://github.com/jgable/grunt-qunit-serverless) tasks.